Gunther0042/vikunja-docker/README.md

 git clone https://github.com/Gunther0042/vikunja-docker.git
 cd vikunja-docker
 ```
 Next, copy the `.env-template` file to `.env`.
-This will allow you to change the environment variables without worrying about overwriting them when recloning the repo.
+This will allow you to change the environment variables without worrying about overwriting them if you ever reclone the repo.
 ```bash
 cp .env-template .env
 ```